‘I was scared’: MP man says police made him sign false report saying Muslims celebrated Pakistan win

 The Muslims of Mohad are mostly Tadvi Pathans – Bhils who converted to Islam hundreds of years ago.
 In Maharashtra, Bhils are on the list of Scheduled Tribes.
 In Madhya Pradesh, they are on the list of Other Backward Classes.
 Most of the Muslims arrested are Tadvi Pathans.

-A board at the police station at Shahpur specifically lists sensitive Muslim-majority “jhagdalu” [prone to arguments or clashes] villages.
+A board at the police station at Shahpur specifically lists sensitive Muslim-majority “jhagdalu gaon” [villages prone to arguments or clashes].
 Mohad is one of them.
 There is no equivalent list for quarrelsome Hindu-dominated villages.

-This board, Pathak said, was put up before he was posted to Shahpur eight months ago, but that it must have a result of the number of complaints recorded in the village police complaint book.
-Pathak said he had seized arms from smugglers from Mohad and a neighbouring village, had seen complaints of dacoity and money laundering.
+This board, Pathak said, was put up before he was posted to Shahpur eight months ago.
+It must have a result of the number of complaints recorded in the village police complaint book, he said.
+He claimed to have seized arms from smugglers from Mohad and a neighbouring village and recorded complaints of dacoity and money laundering.

 Hindu and Muslim residents of Mohad were very clear that there had never been any communal tension in the village.
-Muslims celebrate Dussehra, Diwali and Holi with their Hindu neighbours, while the Hindus come and celebrate Eid with the Muslims.
+Muslims celebrate Dussehra, Diwali and Holi with their Hindu neighbours, while the Hindus celebrate Eid with the Muslims.
 They have also been organising an annual qawwali on every January 15 for more than 100 years, residents said, where the entire village comes together to welcome qawwals from as far as Nagpur and Delhi.

 “In 1992, when the rest of country and even Burhanpur was burning with what had happened in Ayodhya, we made sure we kept the peace,” said Sheikh Karim Sheikh Mansuri, the elderly father of Sajjad Mansuri, 18, one of the arrested men.
 “We went to our neighbours and said they must not let this violence enter here.
 Four years ago, when Hindus put gulal on our mosque, we kept the peace.
 Even now, when our children have been arrested, we are firm that we must not react.”

-Note: Corrections and clarifications: An earlier version incorrectly stated the name of the investigating officer as SP Yadav.
-This article was updated at 6 pm, June 25, with details of the affidavit submitted by Subhash Koli, disputing the police version.